SiaFoundation/siad/modules/renter/contractor/README.md

 subsystem exports several methods used outside of the `Contractor` for this purpose.

+The session subsystem will watch out for certain host behaviors that indicate the host is permanently unusable.
+If this happens, the session subsystem will call 'MarkBadContract', which will prevent the contract from being considered a part of the usable contracts, and allow the repair process to happen.

 Pre-v1.4.0 contracts using an older version of the renter-host protocol use the Editor and Downloader interfaces to interact with hosts.

 ### Pre-v1.4.0 Contract Modification